Duoidal Structures for Compositional Dependence: Concrete Characterization

 \section{Concrete Characterization}

-Not every finite poset is expressible; for example, consider the poset depicted in \eqref{eqn.zigzag}.
+Not every finite poset is sum-join expressible; for example, consider the zig-zag poset depicted in \eqref{eqn.zigzag}.

-We will refer to this poset as $Z$. $Z$ is nonempty, not a disjoint union of nonempty posets as it is connected, and also not a join of nonempty posets as there is no partition of its vertices for which there is an arrow from each vertex in the first to each vertex in the second.
-Therefore $Z$ is not expressible.
-It is natural to ask, then: which finite posets are expressible and which are not?
+We refer to this poset as $N$; it is nonempty, not a sum of nonempty posets as it is connected, and also not a join of nonempty posets as there is no partition of its vertices for which there is an arrow from each vertex in the first to each vertex in the second.
+Therefore $N$ is not sum-join expressible.
+It is natural to ask, then: which finite posets are sum-join expressible and which are not?

-The inductive form of \cref{def.expressible} is helpful for turning expressions into posets, but does not provide much guidance for how to distinguish expressible posets from arbitrary finite posets.
-A more helpful description in practice provides a concrete and (ideally) efficient strategy for checking whether a given poset is expressible without any prior information about how it was built.
-One way to do this is to identify a complete set of patterns that prevent a poset from being expressible, so that any poset without any such obstructions is always expressible.
+The inductive form of \cref{def.expressible} is helpful for turning sum-join expressions into posets, but does not provide much guidance for how to distinguish sum-join expressible posets from arbitrary finite posets.
+A more helpful description in practice provides a concrete and (ideally) efficient strategy for checking whether a given poset is sum-join expressible without any prior information about how it was built.
+One way to do this is to identify a complete set of patterns that prevent a poset from being sum-join expressible, so that any poset without any such obstructions is always sum-join expressible.

-To this end, we now show that there is a straightforward algorithm for detecting whether a given finite poset is expressible, which is constructive in the sense of providing a construction of the corresponding expression.
-As it happens, the non-expressible pattern $Z$ from \eqref{eqn.zigzag} is the only obstruction to expressibility.
+To this end, we now show that there is a straightforward algorithm for detecting whether a given finite poset is sum-join expressible, which is constructive in the sense of providing a construction of the corresponding sum-join expression.
+As it happens, the \emph{non}-sum-join-expressible pattern $N$ from \eqref{eqn.zigzag} is the only obstruction to sum-join expressibility.

-\begin{theorem} A finite poset is expressible if and only if it has no full embedding of $Z$. \end{theorem}
+\begin{theorem} A finite poset is sum-join expressible if and only if it has no full embedding of $N$. \end{theorem}

-Here a full embedding of $Z$ in a poset $P$ is a monotone map $Z \to P$ which is injective on elements and reflects order in addition to preserving it.
-In other words, it means $P$ contains four distinct elements whose partial order inherited from $P$ is isomorphic to $Z$.
+Here a full embedding of $N$ in a poset $P$ is a monotone map $N \to P$ which is injective on elements and reflects order in addition to preserving it.
+In other words, it means $P$ contains four distinct elements whose partial order inherited from $P$ is isomorphic to $N$.